-Similar considerations apply to virtually all naturalistic theories of consciousness.
-Almost inevitably, they ground consciousness in processes or structures that can be implemented in fuzzy, indeterminate, or partly overlapping ways, suggesting mechanisms for unity that can be implemented in fuzzy, indeterminate, or partly overlapping ways.
-Embodied theories of consciousness are no exception, despite the fact that we usually imagine embodied organisms as discrete individuals.
+discrete individuals.
 Sponges, lichen, grasses, and birch forests connected at the root are not as readily divisible into discrete individuals, determinately countable.
-Octopus arms operate partly independent of the head: is there one conscious subject or nine?11 The Hogan Twins have overlapping brains and differ in personality while having the capacity to report each other's sensory experiences.12 AI architectures might similarly admit of various types and degrees of integration.
+Octopus arms operate partly independent of the head: is there one conscious subject or nine?12 The Hogan Twins have overlapping brains and differ in personality while having the capacity to report each other's sensory experiences.13 AI architectures might similarly admit of various types and degrees of integration.
 Must it really always be the case, for every possible pair of craniopagus twins, that there is either determinately one conscious subject or two?

-In general, if consciousness has a complex, naturalistic basis, it seems correspondingly plausible that cases could arise where the number of conscious subjects is similarly complex, defying determinate whole-number countability.13 Those who would argue otherwise owe us an
+In general, if consciousness has a complex, naturalistic basis admitting indeterminate or intermediate cases, it seems correspondingly plausible that cases could arise where the number of conscious subjects is similarly complex, defying determinate whole-number countability.14 Those who would argue otherwise owe us an explanation of why conscious subjectivity must always be determinately countable despite the complexity, multidimensionality, and potential indeterminacy or intermediacy of the processes that generate it.